A Run Down of Makeup Brushes (which one to use for what!)

 Nine.
 Eyebrow Brush.
 A brush like this is great for eyebrows because the angled end allows you to be really precise with the application of the product, and the spoolie end helps soften any strokes from the product so the brows look natural.

 Ten.
-I have this exact brush set and use every single brush except the fan brush.
+I have this exact brush set (not currently in stock) and I use every single brush except the fan brush.
 Fan brushes are nice to use with highlight, but I simply never find myself reaching for it!
 If you are looking for a complete set, I would highly recommend this set!
-If you are looking for a budget-friendly option, this set by Sonia Kashuk is great as well!
+And this set by Sonia Kashuk is great as well!

 I shared a video talking through a few of these brushes on my IGTV.
 I also demonstrated how I clean them at the end of the video.
 The quickest and easiest option for cleaning is a bar of cleanser in a container like this.
 Another option is to use a liquid cleanser like the Cinema Secrets one that simply has you dipping the brush in and swiping it on a towel to remove the product.